 A consultant is engaged in fulfilling pre-defined terms such as solving problems or underlying constraints.
 These terms are defined by a sponsor or stakeholder and usually, the consultant is presented with a task after the need to solve a particular problem has already been identified.

 Sometimes it is expected from a consultant to take care of the problems on their own and report the solution to the sponsor.
-More often, however, the consultant will prepare options of how to solve the problem and then discusses the pros and cons with the sponsor.
+More often, however, the consultant will prepare options for how to solve the problem and then discusses the pros and cons with the sponsor.

 In rare cases, a consultant is used to replace a management position temporarily until a long-term replacement has been hired.

 What does an advisor do?

 An advisor has deep knowledge across multiple disciplines and has experience in working in several functions.
 The role of the advisor can be compared with a mentor or guide around a broad scope of subjects and differs categorically from the scope of a task-specific consultant.

 The advisor is usually a long-term member of an organization and understands the organization’s strategic targets of near-, mid-, and far-future planning.
 He or she knows the staff, the leadership, clients, and all other related individuals and their services/products very well and is able to translate perspective and verbiage from one angle to another.